yenpeng/yenpeng.github.io/_posts/2017-10-16-what's-in-a-name.md

 video: false

 ---
-# I dread it when...
+# The fun begins when...

-People ask for my name, because within a split second I have to decide on what variant of my name I should let them call me by:
+People ask for my name, because it's a mini MCQ test where I instantly decide on the following name variants best suit the occasion:

 * Yen Peng
 * Yen
-* YP
-* YPL
+* YP / YPL
-* Peng
-* Yen Peng Lee
-* Lee Yen Peng
-* a host of other nicknames which are too embarassing

-It's an MCQ test I face on a daily basis, with no right or wrong answer given the outcome is solely based on my judgment on how likely I'll see that person again.

-My preferred name is Yen Peng.
-But apparently this is too hard for a lot of people.

-If it's just a name for takeaway coffee, Yen is sweet and simple.
-Even at bars and parties, I go by Yen just because it's just too loud for any ear to fully catch anything else.
+* All of the above
+* Neither of the above - I'm Britney bitch

+Yen Peng is the right answer, but somehow it's too hard for some people.
+So Yen it is, especially for takeaway coffees and bars.
+Then as I get to know a person better there comes the awkward conversation to start *getting* them to call me Yen Peng, it goes a little like this...

+**Me:** Hey uh, by the way I usually go by Yen Peng.
+**Them:** Oh I thought you're Yen!
+**Me:** Yeah that's one half of my first name ....
+** Them:** *(forgets Peng anyway...)*

+Sometimes I try to make life easier by coming up with a hook:

+**Me:** Hi I'm Yen Peng!
+Yen for Japanese currency, Peng for pingpong (no, not a typo)...
+**Them:** *(bemused)* I like it!
+**Them:** *(forgets it anyway...)*

+And so it goes....

 -----